JuliaDataScience/JuliaDataScience/contents/dataframes_transform.md

 sco(s; process=without_caption_label)
 ```

-But, although the last example is easier since it builds on more native Julia operations, we would advise to use the functions provided by `DataFrames.jl` in most cases because they are more capable.
+But, although the last example is easier since it builds on more native Julia operations, **we strongly advise to use the functions provided by `DataFrames.jl` in most cases because they are more capable and performs accordingly with no surprises**.

+### Multiple Transformations {#sec:multiple_transform}

 To show how to transform two columns at the same time, we use the left joined data from @sec:join: